-Kapalbhati Pranayama Step by Step -by Subodh Gupta
+Kapalbhati Pranayama/Breathing Step by Step -by Subodh Gupta

 What we do in Kapalbhati Pranayama

-In Kapalabhati we do quick exhalation and natural inhalation.
-Normally exhalation takes one fourth of the time of inhalation.
+In Kapalabhati we do quick exhalation and natural inhalation follow on its own.
+Normally exhalation takes one-fourth of the time of inhalation.
 Quick exhalation and natural inhalation follow each other.

 How to do Kapalbhati Pranayama

 Step 1) Sit in comfortable crossed leg position with Back straight.
 Hands resting on knees in either chin or gyana mudra.
-Face to be relaxed.
+Face being relaxed.

-Step 2) Inhale deeply through both nostril, expanding abdomen and exhale with the forceful contraction of abdominal muscles.
+Step 2) Inhale deeply through both nostrils, expanding abdomen, and exhale with the forceful contraction of abdominal muscles.
 (Pull the abdomen in by quickly contracting the abdominal muscles and exhale through the nose).
-The air is pushed out of lungs by contraction of the diaphragm.
+The air is pushed out of the lungs by contraction of the diaphragm.

 Benefits of Kapalabhati